Economy added a whopping 312,000 jobs in December

 "The December employment report continues to show just how impressive the labor market is as we kick off 2019," said Steve Rick, chief economist at CUNA Mutual Group.
 "After a disappointing November report, December’s strong performance quells any lingering feelings that a hiring plateau might have occurred from the impact of tariffs and recent market volatility."

-The latest numbers put the average pace of monthly hiring for 2018 well above a healthy 200,000.
+The latest numbers put the average pace of monthly hiring for 2018 at a healthy 220,000, higher than either of the past two years.
 However, 2019 could be a different story.
 As the effects of President Donald Trump's fiscal stimulus plan wear off — including the regulatory relief and the corporate tax cuts that gave companies a hiring boost last year — that monthly jobs number is expected to fall closer to 160,000.

 Despite strong market fundamentals, economists still see an escalated risk in the coming months, with market volatility and geopolitical concerns continuing to weigh on growth sentiment.
 And with the U.S. already at near-full employment, there is anxiety around worker availability and whether or not a scarcity of qualified employees will forcibly drive up wages, which would affect profitability, bolster the chances of inflation — and likely lead to an interest rate hike.